SeaHogs/tp/docs/DeveloperGuide.md

 * 1b.
 The specific information is invalid.
   * 1b1. vitalconnect displays a warning message.
     </br>Use case ends.

+**Use case: UC9 - Undoing the deletion**

+**MSS**
+1. User accidentally deletes the incorrect patient by using the wrong index.
+2.  vitalconnect displays the updated specific information of the patient.
+3. User requests an undo via the undo command.
+4.  vitalconnect reverts and displays the previous information of the patient.
+</br>Use case ends.

 ### Non-Functional Requirements